Aljgutier/fastapi_docker/README.md

 - For security purposes, make sure both of these files (`.env` and `service-account.json`) are listed in your `.gitignore` so that they do not get saved/uploaded to your repository.

-- You do not need to include `service-account.json` in the repo as the account key is automatically set for you when you deploy to Cloud Run.
+- You do not need to include `service-account.json` in the repo as the account key (environment variable) is automatically set for you when you deploy to Cloud Run container.

 We will add all the config settings to config.py file in the app directory.
 Our directory and files will look like the following.